woe22/SIEM-Log-Correlation/04_graylog_pipeline_processing/04_graylog_pipeline_processing.md

 ## Why It Matters

 Without pipelines, incoming logs would remain unstructured text, making queries and alerts unreliable.
-Pipeline processing
+Pipeline processing enables consistent enrichment of logs, turning flat messages into structured documents.
+This is foundational for building dashboards, performing searches, and detecting threats using log-level context and parsed metadata.

 ---